Bhutan’s Gross National Happiness (GNH): A Sane Idea That Could Change the World

-In a world ruled by money and “profit maximizers” and beset by collapsing family culture and moral values, ever widening inequalities, large scale environmental destruction and ever increasing threat of climatic disasters if someone talks of “maximizing people’s happiness” he is more likely to be seen as an alien from another planet.
-For people growing up learning that accumulating wealth is the only aim of life and money alone can make them happy it could be frightening if someone suggests them to pause and think where they are going.
+Our world is ruled by money and “profit maximizers” and beset by collapsing family, cultural and moral values, ever-widening inequalities, large scale environmental destruction and the ever-increasing threat of climatic disasters.
+If someone talks of “maximizing people’s happiness,” he is most likely to be seen as an alien from another planet.
+For people growing up learning that accumulating wealth is the only aim in life and that money alone can make them happy, it could be frightening for someone to suggest for them to pause and think about where they are going.

-In the tiny Himalayan Kingdom, Bhutan, it is the Gross National Happiness (GNP) that dictates State policies, not the gross domestic product (GDP).
-Way back in the 1970s its king declared that “Gross National Happiness (GNH) is more important than Gross National Product (GDP).”
+In the tiny Himalayan Kingdom, Bhutan, it is the Gross National Happiness (GNH) that dictates State policies, not the gross domestic product (GDP).
+In the 1970s, its king declared that “Gross National Happiness (GNH) is more important than Gross National Product (GDP).”
 Since 1972, Bhutan has rejected GDP as the barometer of people's well-being.
-Instead, it followed the holistic principles of gross national happiness (GNH) as a measure of prosperity; it goes well beyond economic aspects and gives importance to other dimensions of human life such as cultural, spiritual and social as well as health of the environment.
+Instead, it followed the holistic principles of gross national happiness (GNH) as a measure of prosperity; it goes well beyond economic aspects and gives importance to other dimensions of human life such as cultural, spiritual and social, as well as the health of the environment.

 The Gross National Happiness (GNH)

-The Gross National Happiness Index (GNH) offers an alternate way to measure progress of a country - in fact, a better way.
-It believes that for development to be sustainable it should take a holistic approach by giving equal importance to non-economic aspects of human well-being also.
-Therefore, the GNH includes spiritual, physical and social well-being of people as well as health of the environmental.
+The Gross National Happiness Index (GNH) offers an alternate way to measure the progress of a country—in fact, a better way.
+It believes that for development to be sustainable, it should take a holistic approach by also giving equal importance to non-economic aspects of human well-being.
+Therefore, the GNH includes spiritual, physical and social well-being of people as well as the health of the environmental.

 The nine domains of GNH are: